 Adam began working for the Powers Law Group after he graduated in 2009 from Mercer University’s Walter F. George School of Law.
 Prior to law school, Adam graduated from Mercer University’s Stetson School of Business in 2006 where he earned his Bachelor’s of Business Administration with a focus in Accounting.
 While in college, Adam was a member of the Pi Kappa Phi Fraternity, the Phi Eta Sigma Honor Society, and the Dean’s Advisory Committee.

 Originally from Effingham County, Georgia, Adam and his family currently lives in Warner Robins, Georgia.
-Adam is married to Larissa Beecher and they have two daughters.
+Adam is married to Larissa Beecher and they have two daughters and a son.
 Adam is actively involved in his community and he is a member of the Mount Calvary Lutheran Church in Warner Robins.
 He also serves in an advisory position on the Warner Robins Redevelopment Agency and elected to the Board of Directors as the Treasurer for Family Promise of Greater Houston County.